The Best Embedding Model For RAG is The One That Best Fits Your Data

 print(f"See results in Okareo app for embedding model {embedding_model_name}: {test_run_item.app_link}")

-The results of evaluation for the all-MiniLM-L6-v2 model.
+The results of evaluation for the all-MiniLM-L6-v2

-It would not be surprising if we try one of the embedding models from OpenAI.
-Let’s try text-embedding-3-large, the most powerful model at the time of writing this.
+, the most powerful model at the time of writing this.

-The results of evaluation for the text-embedding-3-large model.
+The results of evaluation for the text-embedding-3-large model

 This is a major improvement overall.
-If we are considering the difference from top 3 to top 5 results Accuracy and Recall don’t improve much.
+If we are considering the difference from top 3 to top 5 results, Accuracy and Recall don’t improve much.
 This means most of the relevant documents are returned in the top 3 or not at all.
-Passing a context of 3 documents (selecting k = 3) gives us a much tighter context window for LLM in the answer generation step.
+Passing a context of 3 documents (selecting k = 3) gives us a much tighter context window for the LLM in the answer generation step.

-At this point, it’s worth mentioning latency and cost. all-MiniLM-L6-v2 runs locally and consumes only about 90 MB of memory.
+runs locally and consumes only about 90 MB of memory.
 You still need to dedicate compute resources to it and size infrastructure proportionally to how much data volume you plan to ingest into vector DB/store and your retrieval throughput.
-Obviously something you need to operate and maintain yourself, but it has a relatively small footprint. text-embedding-3-large from OpenAI sits behind an API which makes it worry-free from the maintenance side.
+Obviously, this is something you need to operate and maintain yourself, but it has a relatively small footprint. text-embedding-3-large from OpenAI sits behind an API, which makes it worry-free from the maintenance side.
 Being a much larger model and sitting behind an API also brings the cost (in tokens) and latency implications.
-For every document or question embedding one needs to make an API trip back and forth.
-For reference, on my average Mac machine, embedding 30 documents and 100+ questions took about twice as long with text-embedding-3-large (~52 sec) vs. all-MiniLM-L6-v2 (~25 sec).
+Each document or question that is embedded requires one trip back and forth from the API.
+For reference, on my average Mac machine, embedding 30 documents and 100+ questions took about twice as long with text-embedding-3-large

 Is there a compromise?
 We will try gte-small model from Alibaba DAMO Academy.
 It's fairly compact (120 MB memory) and something you can run locally.

-The results of evaluation for the gte-small model.
+The results of evaluation for the gte-small

 Here is a summary of all three models with k = 3:

-What we can say, though, is that in this article we described the key decision criteria that you may want to use for determining the best RAG model for your use case.
+There is not going to be one best model for every RAG.
+However, you now have the key decision criteria that you can use for determining the best RAG model for your use case.

 Ready to run your own custom evaluation?
 Sign up for Okareo if you haven’t already, and then follow the steps in this article or in the Compare Embedding Models documentation page.

-Just like with any development project, when building a RAG one size does not fit all.
+Just like with any development project, when building a RAG, one size does not fit all.
 The size and type of data you plan to retrieve from your RAG will sway many engineering decisions.
 One of the first and key decisions about a RAG is what embedding model you want to use.

 So how do you decide which embedding model is best for your data?
+And what does “best” even mean in the RAG context?
 These questions are what we will answer next.

 Note: You can run all the examples in this blog via these two notebooks:

 While many LLM models can be used in a RAG system, the performance of the resulting system may differ drastically based on the specific combination of your RAG and the LLM you choose.
 The best LLM according to a benchmark like MTEB may not perform best for your data.